tomiscool850/MassDestructionMod/README.md

 the mod is currently on 1.0.0.5 which were mostly just changes but ya

-youll see all changlogs in a changlogs folder in the code where you see all new releases and stuff starting 1.1
+youll see all changlogs in a changlogs file in the code where you see all new releases and stuff starting 1.1

 see you on the flip side